apache/airflow-client-python/docs/DAGApi.md

 Get Dag

-Get basic information about a DAG.
+Get basic information about a Dag.

 ### Example